cjrequena/cjrequena.github.io/_drafts/en/2020-06-03-apache-kafka-architecture-questions-en.md

 message and not care if it is received by a Broker or not.

-**I understand the storage is always hold by Zookeeper.
-Is it true or can I set for instance Oracle as the persistence?**
+**I understand that the storage is always held by Zookeeper.
+Is it true or Can I set for instance Oracle as the persistence?**

 Message data in a Kafka cluster is only persisted on local Kafka Broker storage.
 It is not held by Zookeeper nor can you persist it to Oracle.
 You could, of course use Connect to move data from Kafka storage to Oracle if you wish.

 **Any scenarios where we don't need Zookeeper or we should always use it?
 We have an environment implemented by consultants that does not use Zookeeper.
 There are also some articles on the Internet that talks about not using Zookeeper.**

 WIth the current release of Kafka, you must use Zookeeper.
 That requirement will be removed in a future release as Kafka clusters move to self management.

 **If a broker dies, is the producer data on broker lost, or is it replicated on other brokers as well so it is never lost?**

 When you create a topic, you define the amount of replication that topic requires.
 It is typical to have 3 replicas for a topic - which means that even if 2 brokers crash you can continue to produce to and consume from your topic without data loss.

 **Is retention time the only way to have data removed/dropped from the cluster or can it be set in a way that if a consumer has consumed the data then it can be dropped from the cluster?**

 Kafka doesn't keep track of whether data has been consumed or not - there can be multiple consumers doing different tasks with the same data, or one consumer may choose to re-consume an entire topic - so retention time controls how long data will be stored on Kafka - on a per topic basis.

-**Can add in kafka code to enrich new data with some topic? or need do outside in other process?**
+**Can I add in Kafka code to enrich new data with some topic?
+Or need do outside in another process?**

 Yes!
 This is perfect for a Streams application if more than just a minimal addition is being done.